At the end of each month, I report on the progress of my New Year’s resolutions (or lack thereof).

-I pitched myself to three TEDx events in 2020 thus far:
+I pitched myself to five TEDx events in 2020 thus far:

-I also helped two clients get accepted to speak in TEDx events in 2020 ands 2021.
+I have also helped two clients get accepted to speak in TEDx events in 2020 ands 2021.

-I was supposed to be speaking at a TEDx event in the Berkshires in April, but that event has been rescheduled for later in the year.
+I was supposed to be speaking at a TEDx event in the Berkshires in April, but that event has been rescheduled for next year.

 20. Attend at least 15 Moth events with the intention of telling a story.